intel/dffml/docs/arch/alice/discussion/0000/index.md

 ## Rolling Alice

 In this N volume tutorial series we roll Alice.
-(Rolling release, rolling software, scroll rolling up like that math thing, backward in time by  zooming out by going forward in time)
+(Rolling release, rolling software, scroll rolling up like that math thing, backward in time by  zooming out by going forward in time).
+Scroll / chain rolling all knowledge forever.

 ### Table Of Contents